French Fries on a Diet: How To Indulge Wisely Without Derailing Your Weight Loss Goals

-A man is taking a bite out of a large serving of fast food French fries while wondering if he can eat fries and still lose weight.
+A man takes a bite from a large serving of fast food French fries, pondering if he can still lose weight while eating them.

 While French fries aren’t great for dieting, you can technically eat anything and still lose weight as long as there’s more calories being burned than consumed.
 That’s right, nothing is off limits but knowing how often you can eat French fries and the health implications can help guide you to better results.